akki2104/akki2104/README.md

 - 👋 Hi, I’m @akki2104
-- 👀 I’m interested in ...coding and stuff
+- 👀 I’m interested in ...competitive programming and web dev
-- 🌱 I’m currently learning ... c language
+- 🌱 I’m currently learning ...
+Backend
-- 📫 How to reach me ...@_ryuzaki_2104_ on insta
+- 📫 How to reach me ...@akki.sh_2104_ on insta

 <!---
 akki2104/akki2104 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.